wathigo/Real-Estate-API/README.md

 All of the above endpoints have been tested for the negative and positive scenarios.

+## Live Link
+See the all the properites using the unprotected route [here](https://fun-rails-api.herokuapp.com/properties).

 ## :package: Built With

     - Rails